-Book Value = [Total assets – Intangible assets (patents, goodwill..) – liabilities]/ No of shares
+Book Value = [Total assets – Intangible assets (patents, goodwill..) – liabilities]

 Earnings Per Share (EPS): This is one of the key ratios and is really important to understand before we study other ratios.
 EPS is the profit that a company has made over the last year divided by how many shares are on the market.
 Preferred shares are not included while calculating EPS.
 In general, Money earned per outstanding shares.

-Earnings Per Share (EPS) = (Net income – dividends from preferred stock)/(Average outstanding shares)
+Earnings Per Share (EPS) = (Net income – dividends from preferred stock)/(Total outstanding shares)

 From the perspective of an investor, it is always better to invest in a company with higher EPS as it means that the company is generating greater profits.